gabrielmendes98/gabrielmendes98/README.md

 # 💫 About Me:
-👨🏻‍💻 Currently working with React, NodeJS, NextJS, React Native and some Java<br>🎯 Focusing on optimizations and building architectures
+👨🏻‍💻 Currently working with React, NodeJS, NextJS, React Native and Java<br>🎯 Focusing on optimizations and building architectures

 ## 🌐 Socials: